 How long do I have to file an injury claim?

 You have two years from the date of the accident to file a personal injury lawsuit in Illinois.
 This is known as the statute of limitations.
-If you wait too long and the statute expires, you won’t have any legal recourse and you’ll be responsible for all of your medical bills and financial losses.
+If you wait too long and the statute expires, you won’t have any legal recourse and will be responsible for all your medical bills and financial losses.

-Parties who may be liable for the crash
+Which parties may be liable for the crash?

 • The company that owns the truck